IanVS/prettier-plugin-sort-imports/README.md

+NOTE: These docs are for the upcoming version 4.0.
+View the [3.X readme](https://github.com/IanVS/prettier-plugin-sort-imports/tree/main#readme) for the latest stable release, or the [migration guide](https://github.com/IanVS/prettier-plugin-sort-imports/blob/next/docs/MIGRATION.md#migrating-from-v3xx-to-v4xx) for the changes so far.

 # Prettier plugin sort imports <!-- omit in toc -->

 A prettier plugin to sort import declarations by provided Regular Expression order.